-No Sick Man Is an Island
+The Shift Americans Must Make to Fight the Coronavirus

 Americans have allowed ourselves to believe that the self, rather than the community, must do all the healing.
 COVID-19 is a stark reminder that the community, rather than the self, may be the first line of protection.
 To be ill is to know our interconnectedness, but to be ill in America today is to be brought up against the pathology of a culture that denies this fact.

 COVID-19 gives us an opportunity to frame our fears not in the context of panic or overwhelming anxiety, but as care.
 Our interconnectedness is part of the very meaning of life.
-That more and more Americans sense this is evident from many of the platforms of 2020’s Democratic presidential candidates.
+That more and more Americans sense this is evident from what many of the 2020 Democratic presidential candidates offer in their platforms.
 No person is an island; the nation that believes in individuals more than it values community risks its own survival.
 Accepting and embracing this might be the tougher path than muscling through, each by each, whatever comes.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.